masterofrisk/pythonvba/README.md

 from cC import *
 ```

-Alternatively you can import it with `pip`.
+Alternatively, you can also install the package with `pip`.

 ```python
 pip install -U vba-mor